quickemu-project/quickemu/README.md

   * macOS High Sierra, Mojave, Catalina and Big Sur
   * Windows 8.1, 10 and 11 including TPM 2.0
   * Ubuntu, and all the official flavours, supported by `quickget`
-  * SPICE for host/guest clipboard sharing
+  * Full SPICE support including host/guest clipboard sharing
-  * VirtIO-webdavd file sharing for Linux and Windows guests.
+  * VirtIO-webdavd file sharing for Linux and Windows guests
-  * VirtIO-9p file sharing for Linux and macOS guests.
+  * VirtIO-9p file sharing for Linux and macOS guests
   * VirGL acceleration
   * USB device pass-through
   * Smartcard pass-through
   * Automatic SSH port forwarding to guests
   * Network port forwarding
+  * Full duplex audio
   * EFI and Legacy BIOS booting

 Quickemu is a wrapper for the excellent [QEMU](https://www.qemu.org/) that